shhossain/computer_science/Object Oriented Programming/readme.md

 Using inheritance, we can inherit a few or all members and functions from a Parent class to a Child class.
 The Child class may also have additional members and functions of its own.

-For example, let us assume we have a class School which has attributes like Unique ID, Class Routine, etc and functions like Biometric Attendance System.
+For example, let us assume we have a class school which has attributes like Unique ID, Class Routine, etc and functions like Biometric Attendance System.

 There are two more classes called Student and Teacher.
 Now, both these classes can access the methods and function from the School class as well as have functions of their own like Assignment Submission or Assignment Grading respectively.